Chapter 89 - M.

 “You didn’t give me much choice either,” I park in front of

-friends hanging out.
+just friends hanging out.
 Right?
-Then you volunteered me to hack an alarm system
+Then you volunteered me to hack an alarm

 “You want choices,” she nods her head to herself.
 “I’ll give